 Webull is a trading platform that, in some ways, closely resembles Robinhood.
 The company was founded in 2017, meaning it’s newer to the brokerage industry than traditional players like Charles Schwab and Fidelity and digital-only platforms like Robinhood, which was founded in 2013, and Coinbase (2012.)

-Webull, which is owned by Chinese holding company Fumi Technology, allows users to buy and sell a range of different investments, including stocks, ETFs, options, Bitcoin and other cryptocurrencies.
+Webull, which is owned by Chinese holding company Fumi Technology, allows users to buy and sell a range of different investments, including stocks, ETFs, options and cryptocurrencies like Bitcoin, Dogecoin and Shiba Inu coin.

 The company had more than 2 million brokerage clients as of December of 2020, Bloomberg News reported.
-While that’s still much smaller than Robinhood’s more than 13 million, Webull claimed to Bloomberg that it was taking customers from Robinhood.
+While that’s still much smaller than Robinhood’s nearly 19 million, Webull claimed to Bloomberg that it was taking customers from Robinhood.
 (Webull declined to comment on its current number of users, and Robinhood did not respond to Money's request for comment.)
+Robinhood saw a significant drop in customers in the third quarter of 2021, with monthly active users down to 18.9 million compared to 21.3 million in the second quarter.

 Is Webull free?